 AES is a symmetric key encryption cipher, and it is generally regarded as the “gold standard” for encrypting data.

-AES is NIST-certified and is used by the US government for protecting “secure” data, which has led to
+AES is NIST-certified and is used by the US government for protecting “secure” data, which has led to more general adoption of AES as the standard symmetric key cipher of choice by just about everyone.

 An introduction to AES encryption